Paadd/Portfolio/README.md

 UX_1 Built prototype for a project which was built as a senior citizen e-health app serving recommendations and stats for users to learn from.

-UX_2 Built protoype for an idea hub based for business owners.
-The design was intended with flaws for a QA team to look at after and perform their analysis.
+UX_2 Built protoype for an idea hub for business owners.
+Some aspects of the design was intended with flaws for a QA team to look at after and perform their analysis.

 Cityfy Data analysis android project.
 Measures local air pollution and provides other services, Project that incentivizesa smart city upbringing and awareness